 Friday, Saturday and Sunday 08:00 - 20:00 h

-Zadar region - with its stunning scenery, mountain of Velebit at its shoulders, sea in its face, unique setting and its natural arena, is the perfect location for an Outdoor Festival which promises great enjoyment for any adventurer!
+Zadar region - with its stunning scenery, mountain of Velebit at its shoulders, sea in front of it, unique setting and its natural arena, is the perfect location for an Outdoor Festival which promises great enjoyment for any adventurer!

-Start planning your adventure today with help from the Zadar Tourist Board website full of detailed information about Zadar town!
+Start planning your adventure today with help from the Zadar Tourist Board website full of detailed information about city of Zadar.

-We are happy to introduce you to Petrčane, a small village located 15 km west of Zadar, set between two promontories or “puntas”, Punta Skala and Punta Radman.
-Petrčane, for its great setting by the sea rich with forest, is considered one of the most beautiful destinations in Zadar County.
-This is one of the reasons, alongside with amazing sunsets, why Petrčane has been chosen for years as the location of one of the most popular musical festivals in Croatia with people from all over the world attending, The Garden Festival.
+We are happy to introduce you to Petrčane, a small village located 15 km west of Zadar, set between two promontories or “punta”, Punta Skala and Punta Radman.
+Petrčane, for its great setting by the sea and with lots of forests, is considered one of the most beautiful destinations in Zadar County.
+This is one of the reasons, alongside with amazing sunsets, why Petrčane has been chosen for years as the location of one of the most popular musical festivals in Croatia attended by the people from all over the world -The Garden Festival.
 Bike route that we have prepared for you will bring you to this little gem as well as give you the pleasure of enjoying the scenery of Zadar region.